 The Wedding & Honeymoon Guide to Tonga© TongaPocketGuide.com

 Do You Need a Visa to Visit Tonga?

 For citizens of around 70 different countries, the answer is no. You just need to arrive in Tonga with a valid passport.
 Citizens not of visa-exempt countries will need an Entry Permit.
-Find out more in Do You Need a Visa to Visit Tonga?
+Find out more about Do You Need a Visa to Visit Tonga? and what other paperwork to prepare in What Documents Do I Need to Travel to Tonga?

+The Wedding & Honeymoon Guide to Tonga© TongaPocketGuide.com